RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 ;; {CompletedMultipartUpload, CreateBucketConfiguration, Delete, ;; Tagging}.

-Some definitions of "types" in AWS-SDK does not generate API-defined XML.
-An example is "types.Tagging".
+Some definitions of "types" in AWS-SDK does not work with API-defined XML.
 AWS-SDK has specific routines to marshal/unmarshal for types.

+An example is "types.Tagging" which is used in the "PutObjectTagging" action.
+In the syntax definition in the API document, Tagging has an "<Tag>" entry but it has no definition (without an html-link).

 One for "Tagging" is "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
 See the following description for the difference of the generated XML.